 - Sole traders, partnerships and trusts where all parties concerned are private individuals

-- Companies where that company is a trustee or manager of a self-invested personal pension scheme (‘SIPP’) and where the act or omission which gives rise to the complaint
+- Companies where that company is a trustee or manager of a self-invested personal pension scheme (SIPP) and where the act or omission which gives rise to the complaint occurred on or after 1 April 2015

 Please note that except where the complaint relates to a SIPP, as above, companies are not eligible to use the Scheme.